MHromiak/face_blurrer/README.md

 A short project to get myself familiar with basic computer vision models and techniques.
 Faces are recognized and blurred from livestreamed video, prerecorded video, and single images.

+Included models are pretrained and provided from the opencv git repository at https://github.com/opencv/opencv/tree/master/data/haarcascades

 ## Example Command Prompts